Jakkers/didit-reddit-upvote-example/README.md

 (Required)
 🎯 Please mention the requirements you met and which goals you achieved for this assignment.

+- Deploy it Vercel
+- Fix page titles on post pages to match the post title
+- Handle the error when you click to vote while not logged in to show a nice error message -

 🎯 Were there any requirements or goals that you were not quite able to achieve?

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?